-- The LPAC reviews the progress of English learners - who participate in a bilingual or ESL program with parent or guardian approval, and - who do not participate in a program due to denial of services by the parent or guardian.
+The LPAC reviews the progress of emergent bilingual students

+- who participate in a bilingual or ESL program with parent or guardian approval, and - who do not participate in a program due to denial of services by the parent or guardian.

-Tell the parents that as members of the LPAC, they review the progress of all English learners with parent approval, including the English learners for whom parents have denied services.
-Explain that the students the LPAC serves are those who are classified as limited English proficient (LEP), or as an English learner.
+Tell the parents that as members of the LPAC, they review the progress of all emergent bilingual students with parent approval, including the emergent bilingual students for whom parents have denied services.
+Explain that the students the LPAC serves are those who are classified as limited English proficient (LEP), or as an Emergent bilingual student.